 September 13, 2022

-The St. Petersburg/Pinellas Higher Education for Racial Equity (SPHERE) consortium chose eight students, two each from four Pinellas County universities and colleges, for the year-long fellowship.
+The St. Petersburg Truth, Racial Healing and Transformation center chose eight students, two each from four Pinellas County universities and colleges, for the year-long Racial Justice Student Fellowship.

 The fellowship will put college students at the center of creating systemic change by providing opportunities to inform policy and address barriers through a racial justice lens.
 Students will learn about mechanisms that enable racial healing and serve in summer internships to work on projects that support racial healing and transformation in the local community.
 Each student will receive up to $2,000 during the 2022-2023 academic year.